Dozens of security and privacy issues have been found in Zoom. Here is an updated list.

 Zoom promises to fix flaws

-Fake end-to-end encryption
+False end-to-end encryption

 When you send an Apple message from your iPhone to another iPhone user, Apple’s servers help the message get from one place to another, but they can’t read the content.